inyois/awesome-county/README.md

 See **CA County-Code Hosted Git Repos** for Github repos created and hosted by other CA County Developers.

-See **Non-County-Code Open Source Repos** section for a variety Github repos that contain code that's been proven to be useful in day-to-day development and deployment needs of a CA County developer.
+See **Non-CA County-Code Open Source Repos** section for a variety Github repos that contain code that's been proven to be useful in day-to-day development and deployment needs of a CA County developer.

 Help us grow this list.
 See [contributing guidelines](https://github.com/inyois/awesome-county/blob/main/CONTRIBUTING.md) for details.